Batman: City of Crime

 City of Crime is a Batman comic book story arc written by David Lapham, with art by Ramon Bachs and Nathan Massengill.
-It was originally published in 13 parts by DC Comics from January 2005 through February 2006 for Detective Comics, issues 800 through 808, then issues 811 through 814, and then later compiled as a trade paperback.
+It was originally published in 13 parts by the comic book publishing company DC Comics from January 2005 through February 2006 for Detective Comics, issues 800 through 808, then issues 811 through 814, and then later compiled as a trade paperback.
 These individual comics started in January 2005 and ended February 2006.